programmerraja/MyBlog/content/misc/Blog ideas.md

 - [x] logstash shotdown on update
 - [x] Heroku app not found nginx host header
 - [x] Health enpoint (app is down when we deploy user is complice user are seeing)
-- [ ] How connect sid fill the redis on ddos and cleared using saveUninitialized and connect flash
+- [x] How connect sid fill the redis on ddos and cleared using saveUninitialized and connect flash
 - [ ] Econnreset
+- [ ] HOw nodejs update 18 restart the pod unhabled rejection
+- [ ] Links server slow nginx multiple ssl
+- [ ] debug ecconreset

 System design docs